×

 • Avoid visiting places with increased risk of infection, e.g., closed AC halls with gatherings.

-• Avoid interacting with people who have flu or other infections.
+• Avoid interacting with people who have the flu or other infections.

 • Avoid eating food that is spoiled or undercooked; preferably, eat homemade, freshly cooked food.